The School of the Arts instructors, listed alphabetically by last name, are chosen for their expertise in both artistry and teaching.

 Wade Fernandez (Wiciwen Apis-Mahwaew) has been sharing his musical art on stages and classrooms worldwide for more than 20 years.
 Wade is an international award-winning touring musician/recording artist/songwriter/producer who performs with voice, guitar, and Native American flute.
 As a certified teacher with extensive educational experience in classrooms and on stages, Wade brings a warm personality and sense of humor that draws in students and audiences to get them actively involved.
 Visit wadefernandez.com for more information.

 Ashley Gordon is a Wisconsin native who has been painting for more than a decade.
 Originally educated in acrylic painting and sculpture, she transitioned into encaustics more than 4 years ago when her curiosity was piqued by an article.
 Purely self-taught in the medium of encaustics, Ashley lends her own voice to her work, not influenced by any one school of thought.
-A year ago, she started teaching numerous workshops all over central Wisconsin to help other artists get started in this exciting, creative medium.
-Ashley’s work can be seen and purchased at The Revival in Waupaca, WI and The Whimsical Charm in Appleton, WI.
+She has taught numerous workshops all over central Wisconsin to help other artists get started in the revival movement of this exciting, creative medium.
+Ashley’s work can be seen and purchased at The Revival in Waupaca, WI, and The Whimsical Charm in Appleton, WI.
+Learn more at ashgordon.wix.com/encaustic»

 Mary Ann Inman is a practicing artist and teacher who graduated in 2000 from UW-Whitewater with a BFA with an emphasis on painting.
 She has taught for UW-Madison Continuing Studies and through her own School of Eclectic Art for 12 years.
 Classes taught include watercolor, mixed media, drawing, composition, design, and abstract.
 Expect to have some light-hearted fun as you are challenged "to kick it up a notch."